John Williams (missionary): South Pacific missionary

 On 17 November 1816, John Williams and his wife, Mary Chawner Williams, set sail from London to voyage to the Society Islands, a group of islands that included Tahiti, accompanied by William Ellis and his wife.
 Travelling via Sydney in Australia they initially only reached as far as Eimeo, west of Tahiti.
 He then spent at least 6 months there helping to build a boat before eventually reaching Tahiti in the autumn of 1817.

 John and Mary established their first missionary post on the island of Raiatea.
-From there, they visited a number of the Polynesian island chains, sometimes with Mr and Mrs Ellis and other London Missionary Society representatives.
+From there, they visited a number of the Polynesian island chains, sometimes with Mr. and Mrs. Ellis and other London Missionary Society representatives.
 Landing on Aitutaki in 1821, they used Tahitian converts to carry their message to the Cook islanders.
 One island in this group, Rarotonga (Captain John Dibbs of the colonial schooner Endeavour in August 1823 was the first European to sight the islands, with Rev. Williams on board), rises out of the sea as jungle-covered mountains of orange soil ringed by coral reef and turquoise lagoon; Williams became fascinated by it.
 John and Mary had ten children, but only three survived to adulthood.
 The Williamses became the first missionary family to visit Samoa.

-In 1827 Williams had heard of other heathen islands in the vicinity and in order to expand his ministry he built a ship from local materials, the Messenger of Peace, in fifteen weeks.
+In 1827 Williams had heard of other heathen islands in the vicinity and in order to expand his ministry he built a ship from local materials, Messenger of Peace, in fifteen weeks.
 He set sail by November 1827 for the Society Islands, not returning till February 1828, when he then removed his family to Raiatea.

-John Williams arrived in Samoa in 1830, among his crew, a Samoan couple, Fauea and his wife Puaseisei, who joined them on their voyage and proved pivotal in the mission in Samoa.
+John Williams arrived in Samoa in 1830.
+Among his crew were a Samoan couple, Fauea and his wife Puaseisei, who joined them on their voyage and proved pivotal in the mission in Samoa.
 They set foot on the island of Savaii at Puaseisei's village of Safune, before arriving at Sapapalii on the 24th of August, 1830, to meet with Malietoa Vaiinuupo who had sole power over Samoa following the death of his rival Tamafaiga.
 Williams' meeting with Malietoa proved a success, as Malietoa accepted Christianity immediately.

 The Williamses returned in 1834 to Britain, where John supervised the printing of his translation of the New Testament into the Rarotongan language.
 They brought back a native of Samoa named Leota, who came to live as a Christian in London.
 At the end of his days, Leota was buried in Abney Park Cemetery with a dignified headstone paid for by the London Missionary Society, recording his adventure from the South Seas island of his birth.
 Whilst back in London, John Williams published a "Narrative of Missionary Enterprises in the South Sea Islands", making a contribution to English understanding and popularity of the region, before returning to the Polynesian islands in 1837 on the ship Camden under the command of Captain Robert Clark Morgan.